levkk/rwf/docs/docs/controllers/index.md

 ## Connecting controllers

 Once you implement a controller, adding it to the app requires mapping it to a route.
 A route is a unique URL, starting at the root of the app.
-For example, `/signup` is a route which could map to the `Signup` controller, and allow your users to create accounts.
+For example, `/signup` is a route that could map to the `Signup` controller, and allow your users to create accounts.

 Adding controllers to the app happens at server startup.
 A server can be launched from an async task anywhere in the code, but typically is done so from the `main` function: